codercowboy/freedosbootdisks/README.md

 When the computer boots, or a new drive is attached to the computer, partitions are mapped to [logical drives](https://en.wikipedia.org/wiki/Logical_disk), such as a "C:" or "D:" drive on a Windows Machine.
 On linux/MacOS systems the drive's partitions will be mapped to filesystem abstractions such as /dev/disk1s1 and dev/disk1s2.
 For linux/MacOS terminal fans, the logical volume versions of the the partitions will be mounted under the /Volumes directory, for example: /Volumes/MYDRIVE.

-When an external drive, cdrom, usb stick, sd card, is plugged into the machine, it will popup in Finder (on Macos) or Explorer (on Windows) with the volume labels such as MYDRIVE mentioned above.
+When an external drive, cdrom, usb stick, or sd card is plugged into the machine, the drive will popup in Finder (on Macos) or Explorer (on Windows) with the volume labels such as MYDRIVE mentioned above.
 Under the covers on a linux or MacOS system, the OS is automatically doing two operations to make the volume available: attaching and mounting the drive.

 When a drive is attached but not mounted, it can be fully erased, reformated, or byte-for-byte copied to another disk or an image file using the unix [dd](http://man7.org/linux/man-pages/man1/dd.1.html) command.
 The dd program differs from [cp](http://man7.org/linux/man-pages/man1/cp.1.html) in that it copies every single byte from the disk, meaning it will copy every sector from the disk, including boot sectors, partition information, FAT information, empty space, every file and folder in their current state (including their exact fragmentation across different sectors on disk, and even 'deleted' file data on the disk where the file has merely been removed from the FAT but the bytes of the file are not securely erased by writing zeros or random data over the file's contents on disk).
 The dd command is often used when attempting to recover a faulty or failing disk that's mounting incorrectly or has a corrupted FAT.